traveloka/terraform-aws-common-iam-policies/modules/commonec2/README.md

 # terraform-aws-common-iam-policies/commonec2
 This module is meant to create an IAM Policy for commonec2.
 Commonec2 policy is a list of policy that commonly used in multi-account.
+This policy need to be provided before you launch your service in multi-account.

 ## Usage